hari9526/phone-book-react/README.md

 # phone-book-react
-This is a phone book application created as part of learning react js.
+This is a phone book application created as part of learning ReactJS.